Links to Frequently Asked Questions

 Q: How many positions are available at each location?

 A: There is only one SIP Fellows position available per park so choose wisely!

 Q: How hard is it to get in?

 A: Define hard?
 Seriously though, this is a national internship program and therefore very competitive.
 In order to put your best foot forward, be sure to take time on your application, tailor your resume to the job description, and apply for positions for which you are fully qualified.

 Q: What’s life like during the fellowship?

 A: No complaints yet!
 Students should expect to engage and work with park personnel daily.
-Mentors are likely to invite the SIP Fellow along to meetings to help build up a professional network base and become more familiar with the day to day responsibilities.
+Mentors are likely to invite the SIP Fellow along to meetings to help build up a professional network base and become more familiar with the day-to-day responsibilities.
 Projects can be challenging at times and often interns are working autonomously or with a very small team.
-That being said, there’s a lot of fun moments too, with students get a once in a lifetime experience of living and working in a National Park.
+That being said, there’s a lot of fun moments too, since students get a once in a lifetime experience of living and working in a National Park.

-A: The program entails a $500/wk stipend for full time work for up to 12 weeks.
-We also provide housing and travel support based on the need of the student.
+A: The program entails a $640/wk stipend for full-time work for up to 12 weeks.
+We also provide housing and travel support based on the need of the project.